emeeran/obsidian-encrypt-decrypt/README.md

 ### Encrypting a Note

+**Option 1: Right-click Context Menu**
+1. Right-click on any `.md` file in the file explorer
+2. Select "🔐 Encrypt note"
+3. Enter and confirm your password

+**Option 2: Command Palette**
 1. Open the note you want to encrypt
-2. Click the lock icon 🔒 in the ribbon, or use Command Palette: "Encrypt current note"
+2. Use Command Palette (Ctrl/Cmd+P): "Encrypt current note"
 3. Enter and confirm your password

-4. The note will be encrypted and the filename prefixed with 🔒
+The note will be encrypted and the filename prefixed with 🔒.

 ### Decrypting a Note

+**Option 1: Right-click Context Menu**
+1. Right-click on an encrypted note in the file explorer
+2. Select "🔓 Decrypt note"
+3. Enter your password

+**Option 2: Command Palette**
 1. Open an encrypted note
-2. Click the lock icon 🔒 in the ribbon, or use Command Palette: "Decrypt current note"
+2. Use Command Palette: "Decrypt current note"
 3. Enter your password
-4. The note will be decrypted

 ### Encrypting/Decrypting a Folder

+**Option 1: Right-click Context Menu**
+1. Right-click on any folder in the file explorer
+2. Select "🔐 Encrypt folder" or "🔓 Decrypt folder"
+3. Enter password (all notes will use the same password)
+4. Notes will be processed recursively (including subfolders)

+**Option 2: Command Palette**
 1. Use Command Palette: "Encrypt all notes in a folder" or "Decrypt all notes in a folder"
 2. Select the folder from the list
-3. Enter password (all notes will use the same password)
+3. Enter password

-4. Notes will be processed recursively (including subfolders)
+### Toggle Encryption

+Use Command Palette: "Toggle encryption" to automatically encrypt or decrypt the current note based on its current state.

+## Settings

-### Settings- **Encrypted note prefix/suffix**: Customize filename indicators
+- **Encrypted note prefix/suffix**: Customize filename indicators (default: 🔒)
 - **Minimum password length**: Set minimum required characters (default: 8)
 - **Show password strength**: Enable/disable the strength indicator